-Date Particulars L.F.
+Date Particulars R L.F.
 Debit (Rs.)
 Credit (Rs.)
-Vijay's Capital A/c D Sanjay's Capital A/c D To Goodwill A/c (Goodwill written-off in old ratio) · 6,000 4,000 10,000
+Vijay's Capital A/c Sanjay's Capital A/c To Goodwill A/c (Goodwill written-off in old ratio) Dr. Dr. 6,000 4,000 10,000

 Srikant and Raman are partners in a firm sharing profits and losses in the ratio of 3:2.
 They admit Venkat into partnership with 1/3 share in the profits.
 Venkat brings in Rs.
 30,000 as his capital.
 He also brings in the necessary amount for his share of goodwill.
 On the date of admission, the goodwill is valued at Rs.
 24,000 and the goodwill account appears in the books at Rs.
 12,000.
-Venkat brings in the necessary amount for his share of goodwill and agrees that the existing goodwill account be written off.
+Venkat brings in the necessary amount for his share of goodwill account for his share of goodwill and agrees that the existing goodwill account be written off.
 Record the necessary journal entries in the books of the firm.